 - Be careful what you say.
 Never admit fault for the accident.
 Do not discuss your case with friends, family members, or acquaintances.
 Don’t post anything to social media about your accident, injuries, or a potential legal claim.
 You never know how your words or photos may be twisted and used against you later by the insurance company.

-Contact a Rock Hill Premises Liability Lawyer
+Contact a Rock Hill Premises Liability Attorney for Help

-After being injured in a fall or another accident on someone else’s property, you need to talk to a skilled personal injury attorney about what South Carolina premises liability law indicates you may deserve for your losses.
+After being injured in a fall or another accident on someone else’s property, you need to talk to a skilled personal injury attorney about what South Carolina law indicates you may deserve for your losses.
 When you call or contact our law firm online, we will set up a free consultation to discuss your case.
 If we see a path forward, our team will immediately launch an investigation to prepare a claim for compensation to you.

 Rock Hill has strict limits on how long after an accident you can file a personal injury claim.
 Don’t delay.
 We do not charge for our services unless and until we obtain a settlement or jury award for you.